cerner/fhir.cerner.com/content/dstu2/authorization.md

 If registering a confidential client application (required for offline_access and access on behalf of a system), please first request an account via the **non-production** instance of [Cerner Central System Account Registration][SYSTEM-ACCOUNT-REGISTRATION].
+This functionality is currently only available for applications that already have relationships with Cerner (for example, via our Developer Program).
 Once the request is completed, you can then send the client identifier to your existing Cerner contact in order to complete the setup process.
+We will update this documentation and announce when this functionality is rolled out more broadly.

 Once registered, a **client identifier** will be provided for use with the Cerner Authorization Server.
 As a registered client, Cerner